LogtalkDotOrg/logtalk3/manuals/sources/userman/predicates.rst

 The first directive argument describes a valid *calling mode*.
 The minimum information will be the instantiation mode of each argument.
-The first four possible values are described e.g. in the ISO Prolog Core standard [ISO95]_).
+The first four possible values are described in the ISO Prolog Core standard [ISO95]_).
 The remaining two can also be found in use in some Prolog systems.

 ``+``